ShadowTemplate/OPPY/README.md

 events and parties.

-Coordinating this club has been unexpectedly hard and extraordinarily funny, but most of all it has been an invaluable experience for the sett of soft skills I have improved (time management, verbal communication, leadership, planning).
+Coordinating this club has been unexpectedly hard and extraordinarily funny, but most of all it has been an invaluable experience for the set of soft skills I have improved (time management, verbal communication, leadership, planning).